Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 “missing_data_value” is used to correctly parse missing values in the input climate time series.
-All other optional metadata that can be used by ``flux-data-qaqc`` except "gridmet_file_path" (which is simply the path to a file that is downloaded by :meth:`QaQc.download_gridMET`) are explained within this page.
+All other optional metadata that can be used by ``flux-data-qaqc`` except "gridmet_file_path" (which is simply the path to a file that is downloaded by :meth:`.QaQc.download_gridMET`) are explained within this page.

-The **DATA** section of the config file is where you specify climate variables and their units.
+The **DATA** section of the config file is where you specify climate variables and their units following the same approach explained above.

 Here is a list of all the “expected” climate variable names in the **DATA** section of a config file, where keys are the keys in the config file and values are the internal names used by ``flux-data-qaqc``.
-This list can be accessed at any time from :attr:`Data.variable_names_dict`:
+This list can be accessed at any time from :attr:`.Data.variable_names_dict`:

    >>> from fluxdataqaqc import Data
    >>> Data.variable_names_dict
        {'datestring_col' : 'date' ,
-       'year_col' : 'year' ,
-       'month_col' : 'month' ,
-       'day_col' : 'day' ,
        'net_radiation_col' : 'Rn' ,
        'ground_flux_col' : 'G' ,
        'latent_heat_flux_col' : 'LE' ,